nanoglobal/nano_healthkit/README.md

 ```
 filterExistingTypes(HealthDataList request) -> HealthDataList
 ```
 Will check if the requested types are available in the user's phone model.
-The fact that a type exists doesn't mean that there are enough permissions to read that value (this is due to the fact that you can't check if permissions to read where given or not).
+The fact that a type exists doesn't mean that there are enough permissions to read that value (this is due to the fact that you can't check if permissions to read were given or not).

 #### Params
 HealthDataList: Contains a list of HealthTypes to check.